mmazab/LifeQA/README.md

 ## Baselines

+There scripts under `run_scripts` provide example on how to run the baselines.

 ### Text

 Obtain the transcriptions.
 You can fetch them with (put the credentials and remember there's a charge for each API